ray-project/ray/doc/source/cluster/kubernetes/user-guides/gke-gcs-bucket.md

 ## Create a minimal RayCluster YAML manifest

-You can download the RayCluster YAML manifest for this tutorial via `curl` as follows:
+You can download the RayCluster YAML manifest for this tutorial with `curl` as follows:

 ```bash
 curl -LO https://raw.githubusercontent.com/ray-project/kuberay/master/ray-operator/config/samples/ray-cluster.gke-bucket.yaml